Layitha/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Pash that print word which are refering to same thing
+script that changes the group owner to school f